Host Homepage inside a Alpine LXC

 rm -rf homepage-${RELEASE} v${RELEASE}.tar.gz

-Next we need install npm and optionally pnpm as recommended by the Homepage devs
+Next we need install npm

 apk add npm

-apk add pnpm --repository=https://dl-cdn.alpinelinux.org/alpine/edge/testing
+apk add pnpm --repository=https://dl-cdn.alpinelinux.org/alpine/edge/community

-If you want to install pnpm from Alpine’s package manager, make sure use the “testing” branch from the “edge” repo.
-This is currently the only available pnpm from apk.
+If you want to install pnpm from Alpine’s package manager, make sure use the

 Next build Homepage